Quincunx271/chef/docs/designs/cfg-attr.md

 an API with a tree visitor that has `enterFooNode()` and `exitFooNode()` functions for each parse tree node.

+## Rule of Chiel

+The [Rule of Chiel][Rule.Chiel] is important to understand so that it can be kept in mind while pondering the design, otherwise we risk very slow to compile code.
+That said, a lot of compile time programming cost analysis is based on an assumption of amortization: if we use this thing many times, how expensive is it?
+But in our case, we expect that there would be approximately one or two grammars per translation unit if any at all, so there is nothing to amortize over full grammar instantiations.

+The Rule of Chiel states that these are in descending order of cost (the (~123) numbers are cost estimates, but these are more order-of-magnitude rather than actual values):

+1. SFINAE. (~500)
+2. Function template instantiation. (~200)
+3. Class template instantiation. (~100)
+4. Evaluating an alias. (~5)
+5. Adding an additional parameter to a class template argument list. (~3)
+6. Adding an additional parameter to an alias. (~2)
+7. Memoized class template lookup. (~1)

 # Requirements

 Chef is intended to be fully `constexpr` at some point in its life.
 However, it